-We have taken the privilege to test and review the 5 leading Torrent VPN providers of August 2016.
+We have taken the privilege to test and review the 5 best VPN for Torrenting of 2017.
 Remember that only the best Torrent VPN services offer you robust IP address security against ISP & copyright monitoring while protecting you against various online threats.
-Access our exclusive Best Torrent VPN reviews below and find the best one for your file-sharing needs.
+Access our exclusive Torrent VPN reviews below and find the best one for your file-sharing needs.

 5.0 / 5.0

 3.5 / 5.0

 4.5 / 5.0

 Using these Fastest Torrent VPN Services will also allow you to access geo-restricted content and websites blocked due to internet censorship content.
 A Virtual Private Network for torrent also makes a handy tool for traveling.

 PureVPN is a Hong Kong based VPN service that has a presence in 145+ countries powered by its 750+ servers.
 The provider also offers 128-bit and 256-bit encryption standards allowing torrent users’ to choose between speed and security.
 In addition, PureVPN also offers great features including apps, auto-reconnect option, new “bad ad Johnny” ad blocker and much more.
 Read more details from this PureVPN Review.